Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Abstract

 \section{Abstract}

-Interpreting the internal mechanisms of large language models (LLMs) is crucial for improving their trustworthiness and utility.
-Prior work has primarily focused on mapping individual neurons to discrete semantic concepts.
-However, such mappings struggle to handle the inherent polysemanticity in LLMs, where individual neurons encode multiple, distinct concepts.
-Through a comprehensive analysis of both encoder and decoder-based LLMs across diverse datasets, we observe that even highly salient neurons, identified via various attribution techniques for specific semantic concepts, consistently exhibit polysemantic behavior.
-Importantly, activation magnitudes for fine-grained concepts follow distinct, often Gaussian-like distributions with minimal overlap.
-This observation motivates a shift from neuron attribution to range-based interpretation.
-We hypothesize that interpreting and manipulating neuron activation ranges would enable more precise interpretability and targeted interventions in LLMs.
-To validate our hypothesis, we introduce {\ourframework}, a novel range-based interpretation and manipulation framework that provides a finer view of neuron activation distributions to localize concept attribution within a neuron.
-Extensive empirical evaluations demonstrate that {\ourframework} significantly reduces unintended interference, maintaining precise manipulation of targeted concepts, outperforming neuron attribution.
+Pervasive polysemanticity in large language models (LLMs) undermines discrete neuron–concept attribution, posing a significant challenge for model interpretation and control.
+We systematically analyze both encoder and decoder-based LLMs across diverse datasets, and observe that even highly salient neurons for specific semantic concepts consistently exhibit \emph{polysemantic} behavior.
+Importantly, we uncover a consistent pattern: concept-conditioned activation magnitudes of neurons form distinct, often Gaussian-like distributions with minimal overlap.
+Building on this observation, we hypothesize that interpreting and intervening on concept-specific activation ranges can enable more precise interpretability and targeted manipulation in LLMs.
+To this end, we introduce {\ourframework}\footnote{Code can be found at \url{https://github.com/MuhammadUmairHaider/NeuronLens}.}, a novel range-based interpretation and manipulation framework that localizes concept attribution to activation ranges within a neuron.
+Extensive empirical evaluations show that \emph{range-based interventions} enable effective manipulation of target concepts while causing substantially less collateral degradation to auxiliary concepts and overall model performance compared to neuron-level masking.